majanne/AutoStitch-Keyence/README.md

 ### Multi-Point name handling ###

 The microscope allows the user to image up to three slides in one run (Multi-Point acquisition).
-When using Multi-Point acquisition, however, only one common name can be entered in the _Capture_-window (example: myExp).
+When using Multi-Point acquisition, however, only one common name can be entered in the Capture-window (example: myExp).
 The Analyzer output for three slides that are imaged together is the following:
 A folder _myExp_ that contains up to three subfolders, _XY01_, _XY02_, _XY03_.
 The names XY01-3 correspond to the position of the slides in the slide holder.